microgp/microgp4/PARANOIA.md

 ```

 * :+1: May be used in remote Notebooks (e.g., [Google's Colab](https://colab.research.google.com/))
-* :-1: All the user code must be packed into one single cell
+* :-1: All the code must be packed into one single cell
 * :-1: MicroGP will not detect Jupyter anymore

-### Tamper with bytecode cache
+### Tamper with the bytecode cache

 :warning: This hack may cause the system to become unstable, to provide incorrect results, to stop functioning, or to explode.
-You acknowledge that you are solely responsible for any harm or damage that may result.
+You acknowledge that you are solely responsible for any harm or damage that may result from it.

 * Generate the optimized bytecode (e.g., run `python -O -m pytest`)
 * Locate all the folders that contain compiled bytecode (e.g., `**/__pycache__`)